Research

 HAYSTAC

-HAYSTAC (Haloscope At Yale Sensitive To Axion CDM) is looking for dark matter in the form of Axions which are very low mass particles that are predicted in the context of the standard model of electroweak interactions (quark, gluon, W, Z, Higgs, etc. are all part of this model).
+Axion Searches: HAYSTAC (Haloscope At Yale Sensitive To Axion CDM), ALPHA, and RAY are looking for dark matter in the form of Axions, which are very low mass particles that are predicted in the context of the standard model of electroweak interactions (quark, gluon, W, Z, Higgs, etc. are all part of this model).
 If they do indeed exist and form dark matter, they will convert to radiofrequency photons in the presence of a strong magnetic field.
-The photon energy, hence frequency, is essentially determined by the axion mass, and is expected to be in the 1-20 GHz region.
-The heart of our experiment is a tunable radiofrequency (microwave) cavity resonator, which serves to build up the axion signal, and a quantum limited amplifier based on the Josephson effect which occurs when Cooper pairs tunnel though an insulating layer separating two superconductors.
+The photon energy, hence frequency, is essentially determined by the axion mass.
+The heart of our experiment is a tunable radiofrequency (microwave) cavity resonator, which serves to build up the axion signal, and a quantum-limited amplifier based on the Josephson effect, which occurs when Cooper pairs tunnel through an insulating layer separating two superconductors.

-CUORE stands for “Cryogenic Underground Observabory for Rare Events”.
+CUORE (meaning “heart” in Italian) stands for “Cryogenic Underground Observatory for Rare Events”.
 Located at the Gran Sasso National Underground Laboratory in Italy, the main goal of the experiment is to look for a process called neutrinoless double beta decay.
-If such a process is observed, it would mean that neutrinos are their own antiparticles, and may hold the clue to why we live in a Universe of matter, and not antimatter.
+If such a process is observed, it would mean that neutrinos are their own antiparticles and may hold the clue to why we live in a Universe of matter, and not antimatter.
 With CUORE, we can also look for dark matter and annual modulation signals.
 CUORE@Yale / Official CUORE Site

 dm-ice

-DM-Ice is searching for dark matter in the southern hemisphere.
+WIMP Dark Matter: DM-Ice is searching for dark matter in the southern hemisphere.
 The goal is to perform a search for dark matter using the time variation resulting from the motion of the detector relative to the dark matter halo as a signature.
 The Antarctic ice offers a clean environment to conduct a dark matter experiment, complete with scientific infrastructure provided by the NSF South Pole Station.
 If confirmed, the observation would revolutionize our understanding of particle physics and cosmology.
 17 kg of thallium-doped sodium iodide detectors have been running at the South Pole since 2011.
+While the detector is still in operation, Professor Maruyama is no longer taking students for this experiment.

-IceCube Neutrino Observatory: The IceCube Neutrino Detector is a neutrino telescope that finished construction in February 2011 at the South Pole.
-IceCube uses deep Antarctic ice instrumented with 5160 photomultiplier tubes (PMTs) at depths between 1,450 and 2,450 meters.
-The main goal of the experiment is to detect neutrinos in the high energy range, spanning from 1011 eV to about 1021 eV.
-Prof. Maruyama’s focus is in the low energies.
+Neutrino Astrophysics: The IceCube Neutrino Observatory.
+The IceCube Neutrino Detector is a neutrino telescope that was completed in February 2011 at the South Pole.
+IceCube uses deep Antarctic ice instrumented with 5,160 photomultiplier tubes (PMTs) at depths between 1,450 and 2,450 meters.
+The main goal of the experiment is to detect neutrinos in the high-energy range, spanning from 1011 eV to about 1021 eV.
+Prof. Maruyama’s focus is on low energies.
 IceCube can also detect 10 MeV neutrinos coming from nearby supernovae.
 We study how supernovae explode as well as fundamental properties of neutrinos (theta-13, mass hierarchy, etc.).
 With the addition of DeepCore, we can study ~100 GeV neutrinos to study atmospheric neutrino oscillation and dark matter collected in the Sun, Earth, and the Galactic Center.
-The addition of PINGU would bring the energy threashold down to 10 GeV.
+The addition of PINGU would bring the energy threshold down to 10 GeV.
+While the experiment continues to produce many exciting results, Prof. Maruyama is currently not taking students for IceCube.